What is spirulina?

 The size of this microscopic organism is between 300 to 500 microns (0.3 – 0.5mm).
-Such a small size is hard to see with the naked eye but certainly possible.
-You could see spirulina with your eyes, with no instruments very closely, even on a cloudy day.
+Such a small size is difficult to see with the naked eye, but it is certainly possible.
+You can see spirulina with the naked eye, without any instruments, very closely, even on a cloudy day.
 Spirulina is a single-cell organism clustered together, forming the shape of a spiral or a helix.

-You have probably heard of other sea algae and seaweeds like Nori, Dulce and Chlorella; for example, those all fall under the same definition and mean ‘vegetables’.
+You have probably heard of other types of sea algae and seaweeds, such as Nori, Dulce, and Chlorella.
+For example, these all fall under the same definition and are commonly referred to as ‘vegetables’.

-Not spirulina; however, spirulina is what’s called Cyanobacteria.
+Not spirulina.
+Spirulina is actually a type of cyanobacteria.
 ‘Cyano’ means ‘relating to the colour blue’, especially dark blue.
 Where ‘bacteria’ is a single-celled organism.
 Spirulina belongs to the group of good bacteria, and calling spirulina cyanobacteria is like calling it blue-green algae.
 Are you still confused?
 Don’t worry; we’re getting there.
 Keep reading.

 In other words, what is spirulina?
 Spirulina (Arthrospira platensis/maxima) is a naturally occurring blue-green microalgae that grows and thrives in warm, alkaline lakes (i.e., a non-acid environment with high pH).